dwainetrain/minderva/README.md

 - Collection cards, edit screen, login screen, user profile page, add card refine, dashboard(including quotes), messages, review queue(?)
 - Then another overall functional and visual refinement pass, then send it off to chris to test, responsive, refactor, submit

+- ~~Fix after discovering Bootstrap!~~
+- ~~404 page~~
+- ~~About Page~~
+- ~~Quotes~~
+- Email sign up
+- Reviews tracked (reset at midnight)
+- Finish responsive design
+- Check accessability
+- Delete audio when you delete a card!
+- Clean your code (no console.logs, no warnings, componentize as much as possible)
+- clean your files
+- Review notes

+If you still have time:

+- audio gender preference
+- manual start preference
+- Generate audio preference

 Visual:

 - Collection - Better style on cards, play around in figma first